CNK2100/2024-CVE/README.md

 ### Attack Vectors
-Malformed packets can be sent to change the end device's role in controller memory, preventing communication with the end device.
+Malformed packets can be sent to the controller, preventing communication with the end device.